theme-next/hexo-theme-next/.github/PULL_REQUEST_TEMPLATE.md

 ## What is the current behavior?
 <!-- Please describe the current behavior that you are modifying, or link to a relevant issue -->
+The avatar can be changed when mouse on it

 Issue resolved: N/A